Frequently Asked Questions

 What does it cost?

-Please see Info / Pricing for current costs.
+Please see Students / Pricing for current costs.
 Students pay through Paypal upon enrolling.
 For students enrolled in a course, this fee gives them access for the duration of a one-semester course of up to 120 days.
-If someone does not have a Paypal account, Paypal includes the option of paying with a credit or debitcard instead.
+If someone does not have a Paypal account, Paypal includes the option of paying with a credit or debit card instead.

-Professionals enroll in the section for professionals and pay through Paypal upon enrolling, for 120 days of access.
+Professionals enroll in the section for professionals and pay through Paypal upon enrolling, for a year of access.
 Professors use Newsroom 101 free when they require students to enroll in Newsroom 101 as part of a course.

 Can the school pay for all the students?

 Yes.
 If you let us know in advance, you can arrange to pay for a set number of students, using a check or school credit card.
-We will either provide the teacher with an access code students can use during an enrollment period, or we will enroll the students using information provided by the teacher.
+In most cases, we will enroll the students using information provided by the teacher.

 How is Newsroom 101 organized?